craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of the Hobgoblin Territories.md

 Goat's milk and cheese are the only true dairy produced in this region.
 Some clans press almonds and create a milk-like-substance in this manner.
 Eggs are harvested as forage from wild birds.

 #### Grain
 Barley grows in small wild patches in this region.
 Some clans process heart-nuts and almonds into a flour, and this makes a fine alternative when grain is necessary.
+Others have access to fertile farmland unclaimed by other forces, and can grow barley here - so long as they can defend it.

 #### Fruit
 Apple, Pear, and Cherries grow in abundance in the dense forests of this region.
 Heart-nut and Almond trees also grow wild here.
 All of these fruit trees are cultivated into orchards by clans through years of manipulation.